Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

-Our main goal in this subsection is to prove that nilpotent matroids are realizable and that their matroid varieties are irreducible; see Theorem~\ref{nil rea}.
+Our goal in this subsection is to prove that nilpotent matroids are realizable and that their realization spaces are irreducible; see Theorem~\ref{nil rea}.
+We now recall the notion of freely adding an element to a flat, also known as a principal extension; see \textup{\cite[Section~7.2]{Oxley}}. \begin{definition} Let $F$ be a flat of a matroid $M$.

-To prove realizability, we will show that freely adding a point to a flat or a coloop to a realizable matroid results in another realizable matroid.
-These results, detailed in Lemma~\ref{free}, are well known and have been proven in \cite{clarke2021matroid} for forest-like configurations.
-We include them here for completeness. \begin{definition} Let $F$ be a flat of a matroid $M$.
 We say that $M\rq$ is the matroid obtained from $M$ by freely adding an element $e$ to the flat $F$ if the flats of $M\rq$ are the following: \begin{itemize} \item flats $G$ of $M$ such that $F\not\subset G$, \item sets $G\cup e$ where $G$ is a flat such that $F\subset G$, and \item sets $G\cup e$ where $G$ is a flat such that $F\not\subset G$, and there is no flat $G\rq$ of rank $\rank(G)+1$ with $G\cup F \subset G\rq$. \end{itemize} \end{definition}